-If you’re a parent, then odds are you have heard this little gem more than a few times from well-meaning advice-givers: “Sleep when the baby sleeps.”
+If you’re a parent, then odds are you have heard this little gem more than a few times, from well-meaning advice-givers… “Sleep when the baby sleeps.”
 It’s the cute, pat little advice that new moms often hear at baby showers.
 The idea here is that, if you sleep when the baby sleeps, you end up getting enough sleep to get by without having to suffer through serious sleep deprivation.

-Here’s Why ‘Sleep When The Baby Sleeps’ Almost Never Works
+Here’s Why ‘Sleep When the Baby Sleeps’ Almost Never Works

 It’s also a fact that ‘sleep like a baby’ rarely works well simply because our adult bodies just are not programmed to sleep that way.
 Your newborn’s body is designed to sleep in short cycles, but yours?
 Not at all.
-Your circadian rhythms need 7-8 hours of sound sleep at night, and maybe an occasional short nap during the day.
+Your circadian rhythms need 7-8 hours of sound sleep at night.
+And maybe an occasional short nap during the day.
 Try as you might, you cannot sleep in short bursts throughout the day and night and then expect to feel good and rested.
 You probably won’t.
 What’s more, your body will no doubt resist your attempts to take a bunch of naps during the day.

-Finally (and perhaps most frustrating of all), ‘sleep when the baby sleeps’ assumes that you have ZERO responsibilities besides caring for your baby.
+Finally (and perhaps most frustrating of all), this advice assumes that you have ZERO responsibilities besides caring for your baby.
 But for so many modern-day moms, this isn’t the case.
 For one, many of us have other children at home to care for!
-And you can’t exactly sleep whenever your newborn sleeps if your toddlers is standing in front of you, asking for more juice and more Elmo.
+And you can’t exactly sleep whenever your newborn sleeps if your toddler is standing in front of you, asking for more juice and more Elmo.
 But even if you have just one child at home, you may very well need to go back to work shortly after birth.
-And how exactly are you supposed to sleep when the baby sleeps from the office?
+And, how exactly are you supposed to sleep when the baby sleeps from the office?

-Forget ‘Sleep When The Baby Sleeps’: Here’s What Actually Works
+Forget ‘Sleep When the Baby Sleeps’: Here’s What Actually Works

 - Cultivate good sleep hygiene.
 You may not be able to drift off at a moment’s notice, but cultivating good sleep hygiene will help ensure that when the opportunity arises, you’re able to fall asleep.
 Try limiting (or cutting out) caffeine, turning off all screens 30 minutes before bedtime, practicing deep breathing, etc.